Skip to content

 Here’s a presentation from the archives, dating back to work Robert Hempsall and I did for the DVLA (the UK’s Driver and Vehicle Licensing Agency).
 At that point the majority of applications for driving licences were still made on paper, but online applicationsContinue reading… Who enjoys filling out an application for a driving licence?

-Review: Looking back: a century of Dutch statistics
+Book review: Looking back: a century of Dutch statistics

-Jane Matthews 25 November 2019 31 August 2011
+Jane Matthews 19 August 2025 31 August 2011

-Review: Looking back: a century of Dutch statistics
+Book review: Looking back: a century of Dutch statistics

 If you love looking at wonderful information design, you’ll enjoy this book of the month: Looking back: a century of Dutch statistics by CBS Statistics Netherlands.
-It’s in English and it’s free as a .pdf download, or you can pay a smallContinue reading… Review: Looking back: a century of Dutch statistics
+It’s in English and it’s free as a .pdf download, or you can pay a smallContinue reading… Book review: Looking back: a century of Dutch statistics

 Does your survey need a prenotice?